Youth Service and Youth Participation privacy notice

 Why does Bury Youth Service and Youth Participation keep information about me?

 Bury Youth Service and Youth Participation collects and obtains personal information so that we can provide effective support services for young people.
 These services are designed to support young people to help ensure that they make a successful transition in to adult life and maximise their potential.
-Under the GDPR, we must always have a lawful basis for using personal data.
+Under the UK GDPR, we must always have a lawful basis for using personal data.
 At Bury Youth Service and Youth Participation we will ask for your consent to share information, both for activities undertaken and for information shared during the support offered.

 If you do not consent for us to share information it may affect the service and support we can provide.